-It is named after F S Jaccoud, French physician 3.
+It is named after François-Sigismond Jaccoud, a French physician, who described the entity in 1869 3.

-- rheumatoid arthritis (RA): presence of erosions is a key distinction
+- rheumatoid arthritis: presence of erosions is a key distinction, although not hook erosions

 - 1. Ostendorf B, Scherer A, Specker C et-al. Jaccoud's arthropathy in systemic lupus erythematosus: differentiation of deforming and erosive patterns by magnetic resonance imaging.
 Arthritis Rheum.
 2003;48 (1): 157-65. doi:10.1002/art.10753 - Pubmed citation